 library, restaurant, entrance hall, sunroom, free Wi-Fi, in-room TV (terrestrial), wedding facilities, 12-acre grounds, restaurant and public rooms wheelchair accessible.

 all ages welcomed.

-allowed in 1 bedroom, not in public rooms.
+'well-behaved' pets welcome, in designated bedrooms (not unattended), not in public rooms.

 Amex, MasterCard, Visa.

 per person B&B EUR90-EUR160, D,B&B EUR129-EUR195.
 Set menus EUR48-EUR62.